318097/notes/README.md

   - [ ] D&D
 - [x] Hide Next and back button when over
 - [ ] Parse bookmarks and toby data

+### Bugs
+- [ ] When added, it shows yesterday
+- [ ] Hide filters when empty (ex., tags)
+- [ ] Keyboard events dont work when a note is opened for the first time.
+It works after going back and then opening a note again